 Obviously, dogs cannot talk.
 They can bark, yelp, and sometimes even howl, but they can’t tell you if they are in pain, let alone what is causing it.
 This can be excruciating for owners.
 When your dog is hurt, you hurt.
 But it can also lead to rash, and dangerous decisions.

 As a dog owner, you must control the impulse to “treat” your dog for pain on your own.
-First, do your best to determine if your dog is in pain.
+First, you should look for the signs of pain in your dog.
 Some dogs can be quite stoic, and even if they are suffering, they will not show it.
 On the other side of the coin, some dogs will yelp and howl at the slightest bit of pain.
 The following signs can help you determine whether your dog is in pain: